 Working with Dual Credit at Home has been great for lighting a fire under me to do some research on dual enrollment.
 It’s hard to believe that my son will be starting 10th grade in the fall!
 The more we know about dual enrollment opportunities the better.

 I figured even if my son didn’t pass the exam, the learning experience would be well worth the commitment to the program.

 Why Dual Credit?

 I want to provide my children with the best foot forward for the future that I can.
 Helping them earn college credit during high school is a great way to give them a head start in their college years.

 Dual credit saves time and money!
 The CLEP exam is designed to give students credit for what they already know.
 The cost of the CLEP exam was a total of $105 ($85 to College Board and $25 to the testing center.)
 A full college course at our local state college would run about $400-$500.

 Our Experience with Dual Credit at Home:

 The program is time intensive.
 There’s a lot of information that’s covered and your student needs to be prepared to do the work.
 That being said, my son showed me he could do it.

 What I loved most about Dual Credit at Home was that we could take as long as we needed to complete the study plan and schedule the exam.
 Even though the plans are laid out week-by-week, it’s very easy to adjust them to your child’s preferred pace.
-My son took 9 weeks to complete a 5 week study plan and it didn’t effect the program or exam in any way.
+My son took 9 weeks to complete a 5-week study plan and it didn’t affect the program or exam in any way.

 The course included access to SpeedyPrep.com, an online study resource.
 The site takes your student through the different sections of the study plan to check their retention through a series of questions that are set up much like online flashcards.